PopulateTools/populate.tools/_careers/project-participation.md

 ## Key activities

 - **Project Management** Project planning and control, client support...
-- **Proposals**: Creation and followup of proposals, estimates and budgets; Management and exectution of procurement processes
+- **Proposals**: Creation and followup of proposals, estimates and budgets; Management and execution of procurement processes
-- **Participation**: Definition and management of citizen participation projects based on Decidim (also Consul and Gobierto)
+- **Participation**: Definition and management of citizen participation projects based on Decidim (also Consul)
-- **Communications**: Show our work through blog posts, case studies, public talks and other initiaves (ie. [ConversacionesGobierto](https://gobierto.es/conversaciones/))
+- **Communications**: Show our work through innovative and creative ways (ie. [ConversacionesGobierto](https://gobierto.es/conversaciones/)), on top of blog posts, case studies, public talks...
 - **Training and documentation**: document and train clients in the projects we develop
 - **Outreach**: Present Gobierto and Populate product and service portfolio to potential leads (companies, ngos, public administrations and government: city councils, provinces, regions...);
 - **Strategy and definition**: Ideally, you contribute to the definition and strategy of projects (or can develop this competency): special consultancy projects, Gobierto product definition...